 Gather the ingredients.

-In a cocktail shaker filled with ice, pour the cachaça, Aperol, cinnamon syrup, and lime and grapefruit juices.
+In a cocktail shaker filled with ice, pour the cachaça, Aperol, grapefruit juice, cinnamon syrup, and lime juice.

 Shake very well.

 - This is a great recipe to use as you explore new bottles of cachaça.
-The liquor is as diverse as any other and each distiller puts their own spin on the traditional methods.
-You'll also find a lot of cachaças that use exotic barrels for aging, which only adds to the depth of possible flavors.
+The liquor is as diverse as any other, and each distiller puts their own spin on the traditional methods.
+You'll also find a lot of cachaças that use different types of wood barrels for aging, which only adds to the depth of possible flavors.

 - Cinnamon syrup is a very popular drink sweetener used for cocktails, coffee, and tea.
 You can find it from most of the major beverage syrup companies.
 It's also very easy to make cinnamon syrup at home with sugar, water, and a cinnamon stick.

 - Fresh citrus juices are going to produce the best-tasting cocktail.
 For the lime, simply squeeze half of one fruit directly into the shaker (use the other half to cut the garnish).
 The average grapefruit can yield up to 5 or 6 ounces, more than enough for a few drinks.